-Wind Chill Frostbite Chart
+Wind Chill Chart

-What is Wind Chill Temperature?
+What is Wind chill Temperature?

-It is the temperature it “feels like” outside and is based on the rate of heat loss from exposed skin caused by the effects of wind and cold.
+It’s the “feels like” temperature.
+It’s based on the rate of heat loss from exposed skin caused by the effects of wind and cold.
 As the wind increases, the body is cooled at a faster rate causing the skin temperature to drop.

 What is Frostbite?

 Frostbite is an injury to the body caused by freezing body tissue.
 The most susceptible parts of the body are the extremities such as fingers, toes, ear lobes, or the tip of the nose.

 Symptoms include a loss of feeling in the extremity and a white or pale appearance.
 Medical attention is needed immediately for frostbite.
 The area should be SLOWLY re-warmed.

 How To Use Wind Chill Chart